 Students will submit a short initial application.
 After this, a second round will require a letter of reference from their coach or someone similar.
 Finally, students will be asked to interview.
 See the application tab to apply.

 Rowing at Otago requires that athletes possess a prior relationship with the sport given the collegiate training environment, highly variable conditions, and a certain level of demand from their program peers that they be open to development both athletically and personally while in New Zealand.
-Many athletes have learned to scull and row small boats for the first time, but all who attend encounter challenges of one type or another – mental or physical – they work to overcome as they broaden their athletic and personal experiences.
-Overcoming these challenges is the real point of the program (and dare we say rowing in general), though a lower 2K is usually a byproduct.
+Many athletes have learned to scull and row small boats for the first time, but all who attend encounter challenges – mental and physical – they work to overcome as they broaden their athletic and personal experiences.
+Overcoming these challenges is the real point of the program (and dare we say rowing in general), though a lower 2K is often a byproduct.

 Students will also be asked to participate in community service such as teaching Special Olympians how to row as the camp reaches beyond rowing in its spectrum of development and works to give athletes perspective on their own lives.

-Rowing in Dunedin also offers the opportunity for athletes to go on a training road trip and spend time in the “adventure capital of the world” Queenstown as well as a few other scenic venues on the South Island during the course of training.
+Rowing in Dunedin also offers the opportunity for athletes to go on a training road trip and spend time in Queenstown, the “adventure capital of the world”, as well as a few other scenic venues on the South Island during the course of training.

 Glen directs program operations.
 He won seven national premier lightweight titles, was a member of the New Zealand Under-23 team in 1996 and the New Zealand University team from 1995 to 2001, graduating from Otago with an education degree.
 He has been head coach of Otago University Rowing since 2003 and the Otago high performance squad from 2006 to 2008.
 He has been president of New Zealand University Rowing since 1999 and manager of New Zealand University teams.
 He has played a key role in integrating university rowing into the fold of New Zealand rowing, and was elected to the board of Rowing New Zealand in 2010 and frequently travels abroad to represent Otago and New Zealand.